 How to grow Viburnum

-Unfair as Viburnums are a lovely garden shrub, which produce flowers and berries.
-They are fully hardy, easy to grow, and tolerant of most conditions apart from exposed sites with chill winds.
+Landscaping arrangements around supermarkets and stores often give viburnum tinus, a bad reputation.
+Unfair, as Viburnum tinus is a lovely garden shrub, which produces flowers and berries.
+It is fully hardy, easy to grow, and tolerant of most conditions apart from exposed sites with chill winds.
 Viburnum will grow in sun or partial shade and contribute colourfully to the garden with attractive flowers, often scented and with berries in the Autumn.

 Viburnums are not particular about soil as long as it is not too wet or waterlogged, and will grow in both part sun and part shade.
 If you are thinking of planting a shrub border, it is well worth looking at the varieties of Viburnums for their delicate flowers, often scented and the bonus of berries for the birds.